Skip to content

 Inspectable runtime.
 Protected medical services.
 Explicit boundary.

 OpenMed keeps sessions, plans, workflow previews, and artifacts in the operator runtime while general agent reasoning uses the configured model provider.
-Clinical extraction and medical-coding services sit behind separate configurable endpoints, so teams do not need to route every PHI-heavy or page-heavy workload through the same frontier-model path.
+Clinical extraction and medical-coding services sit behind a separate native service plane, so teams do not need to route every PHI-heavy or page-heavy workload through the same frontier-model path.

 Plane 01